kanidm/kanidm/kanidm_book/src/security_hardening.md

 > but it affects the check.
 We don't believe this is a significant issue though because
 > setting these to 440 and 444 helps to prevent accidental changes by an administrator anyway

+## Running as non-root in docker

+The commands provided in this book will run kanidmd as "root" in the container to make the onboarding smoother.
+However, this is not recommended in production for security reasons.

+You should allocate a uidnumber/gidnumber for the service to run as that is unique on your host system.
+In this example we use `1000:1000`

+You will need to adjust the permissions on the `/data` volume to ensure that the process can manage the files.
+Kanidm requires the ability to write to the `/data` directory to create the sqlite files.
+This uid/gidnumber should match the above.
+You could consider the following changes to help isolate these changes:

+    docker run --rm -i -t -v kanidmd:/data opensuse/leap:latest /bin/sh
+    # mkdir /data/db/
+    # chown 1000:1000 /data/db/
+    # chmod 750 /data/db/
+    # sed -i -e "s/db_path.*/db_path = \"\/data\/db\/kanidm.db\"/g" /data/server.toml
+    # chown root:root /data/server.toml
+    # chmod 644 /data/server.toml

+You can then use this with run the kanidm server in docker with a user.

+    docker run --rm -i -t -u 1000:1000 -v kanidmd:/data kanidm/server:latest /sbin/kanidmd ...

+> **HINT**
+> You need to use the uidnumber/gidnumber to the `-u` argument, as the container can't resolve
+> usernames from the host system.